hound-search/hound/README.md

 * Use SSH style URLs in the config: `"url" : "git@github.com:foo/bar.git"`.
 As long as you have your [SSH keys](https://help.github.com/articles/generating-ssh-keys/) set up on the box where Hound is running this will work.
 There is currently an [issue](https://github.com/etsy/Hound/issues/19) with URLs in this case that we hope to fix soon.

+## Keeping Repos Updated

+By default Hound polls the URL in the config for updates every 30 seconds.
+You can override this value by setting the `ms-between-poll` key on a per repo basis in the config.
+You can see how this works in the [example config](config-example.json).

 ## Editor Integration

 Currently the following editors have plugins that support Hound: